Monday, 18 November 2024

 • Short Power Bursts: Apply short bursts of power to guide the boat while keeping it mostly in neutral.
 This prevents the boat from building up unwanted speed and gives you time to react.

 • Using Momentum: Let the boat’s natural momentum work for you.
-You'll achieve smoother, more controlled movements by using small power inputs and letting the boat coast.
+By using small power inputs and letting the boat coast, you'll achieve smoother, more controlled movements.

 Conclusion